/

 Garlic mustard is a contributing factor to amphibian loss in the Northeast due to its chemical compound AITC which is volatile compound called Allyl Isothiocyanate.

-It has already been proven to have multiple environmental effects on the enviornment outside its native range but also within its native range.
+It has already been proven to have multiple environmental effects on the environment outside it's native range but also within it's native range.
 According to US EPA, AITC is a biochemical pesticide used as an “insect and animal repellent, feeding suppressant, insecticide, fungicide, herbicide and nematicide” (US EPA, 2013a).

 GARLIC MUSTARD: